-Spike Island: Unraveling the mysteries of 'Ireland's Alcatraz'
+Spike Island: Secret staircase discovered at 'Ireland's Alcatraz'

 Digging up Spike

-Records indicate that one of the island's two graveyards, which O'Donnabhain hasn't yet excavated, holds upwards of 1,000 prisoners who died before 1860.
+Records indicate that one of the island's two graveyards holds upwards of 1,000 prisoners who died before 1860.

-O'Donnabhain and his team have excavated 35 burials from the other graveyard, which was used from 1860 onwards.
+O'Donnabhain told CNN in 2018 that he and his team had so far excavated 35 burials from the other graveyard, which was used from 1860 onwards.
 By this point the number of deaths had drastically reduced to approximately one per month.

 Arcaheologists excavate one of Spike Island's prison graveyards.